jjfenglab/llm-api/README.md

 ### Release Cutting
 This repo is referenced by its release tag.
 When new functionality is added, you can start using it in your own repo by cutting a release and installing it in your repo

-Before cutting a release please ensure new dependencies have been added to `pyproject.toml`.
+Before cutting a release please ensure new dependencies have been added to `pyproject.toml` and the package version is updated.
 The package installation can be tested by running `llm-api $ pip install -e .`